dobriak/dobriak-hugo/content/post/jenkins-marathonlb-dcos.md

 ![SlaveConfig1](/images/slave1c.png)

 We are not done yet.
 Click on the **"Advanced..."** button to configure the Docker Containerizer with all the specific details needed to pull our modified base image.
-The **"Docker Image"** box is too small to show the complete address, but I can imagine you already have figured out what the entry is going to look like: `mlbint.shared.marathon.mesos:10050/jenkins-dind:0.5.0-alpine-mlb`
+The **"Docker Image"** box is too small to show the complete address, but I can imagine you have already have figured out what the entry is going to look like: `mlbint.shared.marathon.mesos:10050/jenkins-dind:0.5.0-alpine-mlb`

 ![SlaveConfig2](/images/slave2c.png)